Deanamic/UPC2-PDF/README.md

 Stubs should hold mains to problems to check algorithm correctness
 ## Things to Add
+Check KTH pdf again for new additions, and changes in compilation
 - [ ] Centroid Decomposition
 - [ ] Better Structured MaxFlowMinCost?
+- [ ] Berlekamp-Massey
+- [ ] Linear Recurrentce

 ## Things to Delete
 - [ ] Rolling Binomial